 Making their nephew live in a cupboard

-Despite having plenty of room at number four, Privet Drive, Harry is forced to live under the stairs.
-He gets an upgrade eventually, but only because his aunt and uncle are scared they’re being watched.
-Also shocking is how often Harry’s cupboard is used for punishment – guys, you can’t lock a child under the stairs and stop feeding him!
-Worst of all, there are spiders in there.
+Despite having plenty of room at Number Four, Privet Drive, Harry was forced to live under the stairs.
+He eventually got an upgrade, but only because his aunt and uncle were scared they were being watched.
+Also shocking was how often Harry’s cupboard was used for punishment – guys, you can’t lock a child under the stairs and stop feeding him!
+Worst of all, there were spiders in there.
 Big spiders.
-Ron Weasley would have a fit.
+Ron Weasley would have had a fit.

 Raising Dudley to be a bully

-While neglecting their nephew, the Dursleys gleefully overindulge their son Dudley.
-This creates massive problems – ‘massive’ being the operative word, to the extent he soon has to be put on a diet.
-Harry gets a raw deal, alternating as Dudley’s football and punching bag and forever having his glasses broken.
-And for added insult to injury, Dudley soon becomes armed and dangerous once he gets hold of that Smeltings stick.
-What are Petunia and Vernon raising?!
+While neglecting their nephew, the Dursleys gleefully overindulged their son Dudley.
+This created massive problems – ‘massive’ being the operative word, to the extent he soon had to be put on a diet.
+Harry got a raw deal, alternating as Dudley’s football and punching bag and forever having his glasses broken.
+And for added insult to injury, Dudley soon becomes armed and dangerous once he got hold of that Smeltings stick.
+What were Petunia and Vernon raising?

 Leaving Harry behind on his cousin’s birthdays

-Whenever the Dursleys take Dudley and his friends out for a birthday treat, they’re only too happy to dump Harry with the nearest available relative or neighbour.
-Usually this means Harry is subjected to a detailed history of Mrs Figg’s many, many cats.
-Worse still, the Dursleys actually suggest leaving Harry in the car while the rest of them enjoy a day at the zoo (they only decide against this out of concern for the car).
+Whenever the Dursleys took Dudley and his friends out for a birthday treat, they were only too happy to dump Harry with the nearest available relative or neighbour.
+Usually this meant Harry was subjected to a detailed history of Mrs Figg’s many, many cats.
+Worse still, the Dursleys actually suggested leaving Harry in the car while the rest of them enjoyed a day at the zoo (they only decided against this out of concern for the car).

-Here’s what we learn in chapter three – never mix Dudley and animals.
-The evidence is all over Harry’s new bedroom, which includes a ‘small working tank Dudley had once driven over next door’s dog’ and an empty bird cage after Dudley swapped a parrot for an air rifle.
-For good measure, Dudley expresses his displeasure over the new sleeping arrangements by throwing his tortoise through the greenhouse window.
-Maybe after Dudley grows a pig tail, he'll develop a bit more empathy for the animal kingdom.
+Here’s what we learnt in chapter three: never mix Dudley and animals.
+The evidence was all over Harry’s new bedroom, which included a ‘small working tank Dudley had once driven over next door’s dog’ and an empty birdcage after Dudley swapped a parrot for an air rifle.
+For good measure, Dudley expressed his displeasure over the new sleeping arrangements by throwing his tortoise through the greenhouse window.
+Maybe after Dudley grew a pig tail, developed a bit more empathy for the animal kingdom.

 Interfering with the mail

 We can’t be sure of the exact wizarding laws regarding owl post, but any Muggle should know that tampering with someone’s private correspondence is a crime.
-Harry’s personal letters are repeatedly stolen, burned or shredded in Petunia’s food mixer before he even gets a chance to read them.
-And speaking of the lengths the Dursleys will go to while avoiding mail from Hogwarts…
+Harry’s personal letters were repeatedly stolen, burned or shredded in Petunia’s food mixer before he even got a chance to read them.
+And speaking of the lengths the Dursleys would go to while avoiding mail from Hogwarts…

 Endangering the family by setting sail during a storm